nhudangsleep/SSISAdventureWorks/README.md

 ## Objectives
 This project aims to create an environment where needed data to perform sales performance such as data about customers, products, and locations are stored in a data warehouse.
 Also, to facilitate the process of decision-making, the following tasks should be conducted as the target of this project:
-- A data warehouse;
+- A data warehouse
-- A multidimensional cube;
+- A multidimensional cube
-- Valuable information about sales performance.
+- Valuable information about sales performance

 ## Data & Tools
 Adventure Works Cycles (AWC) database (specifically AdventureWorks 2019) will be used in this project as a use case.
 This database will be divided into many source types in order to address the multi-source data management challenges.